 The same politicians who orchestrated the illegal repeal of Grand Staircase-Escalante and Bears Ears National Monuments have introduced “The Emery County Public Land Management Act of 2018” — a bill that would significantly impact YOUR public lands in Emery County, Utah by enshrining motorized recreation, falling short on wilderness designation, and undermining existing protections.

 Emery County is home to world-class wilderness landscapes such as the San Rafael Swell and Desolation and Labyrinth Canyons, and contains more than 1.5 million acres of land worthy of wilderness protection.

-The resulting bill is unacceptable.
+The current bill is still unacceptable.
 Here’s what it does:

-- Allows the state of Utah to continue its federal court litigation seeking highway rights-of-way through newly designated Wilderness and the NCA, instead of resolving the RS 2477 issues.
+- Allows the State of Utah to continue its federal court litigation seeking highway rights-of-way through designated wilderness, instead of resolving Revised Statute (R.S.)
+2477 issues.

 Bottom line: the land that we fight for is better off if the bill doesn’t pass.
 Don’t let Hatch hatch another anti-wilderness scheme!
 Contact your representatives now.